Havanese: About the Breed

-Their fur got long and silky, became wavy or curly with two layers.
+Their fur became long and silky and wavy or curly with two layers.
 Some shorthaired Havanese do appear, but they are not considered show-worthy.
 The eye rims, nose, and lips are always black.
-Havanese were considered luxury items and the dogs of the upper class.
+They were considered luxury dogs of the upper class.
 When the Cuban Revolution took place in the 1950s, the upper class fled to America and Europe and brought their dogs along.

 With their almond-shaped eyes, small smile, and fine coat of long hair, Havanese standards seem more mischievous than cute.
 Their temperaments, however, are fun-loving and caring, making this breed one of the best for children and older adults.
 Bred into aristocracy in Cuba, the Havanese has gone through many career changes over the years, from companion to royalty to working poultry farms.

-While small in stature—typically standing between 8-1/2-inches and 11-inches tall at the withers—the physical size of this toy dog breed belies its strength and muscular build.
+While small in stature—typically standing between 8 1/2-inches to 11-inches tall at the withers—the physical size of this toy dog breed belies its strength and muscular build.
 It can work as a guard dog.
-It will only barks if it thinks it is being approached by a stranger and will quickly stop the vocal warning upon learning that its owner acknowledges the approaching person.
+It will only bark if it thinks it is being approached by a stranger and will quickly stop the vocal warning upon learning that its owner acknowledges the approaching person.

 Havanese Showdog Requirements

 In the show ring, the coats of the Havanese should appear brushed and clean.
 Any trimming of the coat, other than around the extreme bottom of the feet, will lose the dog points in competition.
-When judging the Havanese standards, its typical height will be between eight-and-a-half to 11-inches.
-Ideally, the animal should measure between nine and 10-and-a-half-inches, measured at the withers.
+When judging the Havanese standards, its typical height will be between 8 1/2 to 11 inches.
+Ideally, the animal should measure between 9 and 10 1/2 inches, measured at the withers.